 If you feel your updated results are not following your cycle pattern, please Contact Us with your user email address (app login) and chart/s outlining your concerns.
 We will run a data check backstage and help you get the best from your Tempdrop.

 - If I miss a night during the first 14 days, will this reset my learning phase?

 No, the recorded nights do not have to be consecutive.
 If you miss 1,2, or even 10 nights, just pick it back up and continue as normal.

 - Can I use my initial temp results to interpret my cycle right away?

-Many women see a clear pattern emerge over the 15-60 day initial learning phase.
-If your cycle pattern is clear to you and cross-checks with other fertility symptoms, you may feel comfortable confirming ovulation in your first cycle chart.
+Many women see a clear pattern emerge over the 15-30 day initial learning phase.
+If your cycle pattern is clear and cross-checks with other fertility symptoms, you may feel comfortable confirming ovulation in your first cycle chart.
 Each woman's experience is unique.
 Some who have much poorer sleep patterns may take a little longer to feel confident in their results.

 - Should I wait an extra 1-2 days after a confirmed shift to see how the algorithm changes my results?